-There are fourteen federal agencies mostly with research-focused activities within the County.
+There are fifteen federal agencies located in the County, with many of them focused on research and development.
 These agencies attract technology companies as partners/contractors for their operations.
-The NASA Goddard Space Flight Center, the USDA Beltsville Agricultural Research Center, the Army Research Laboratory, the Institute for Defense Analysis, the Internal Revenue Service, and the U.S. Census Bureau Supercomputer Center support the local technology business base.
-The University of Maryland at College Park is building several new facilities, some for national security-related IT tenants, on its 124-acre Enterprise Campus research park.
-The completion of the NOAA Center for Weather and Climate Control at the Enterprise Campus was delivered in mid-2012 and involved a \$76.5 million capital expenditure.
+The NASA Goddard Space Flight Center, the USDA Beltsville Agricultural Research Center, USDA-APHIS, the Army Research Laboratory, the Institute for Defense Analysis, the Internal Revenue Service, and the U.S. Census Bureau Supercomputer Center support the local technology business base.
+The University of Maryland at College Park has continuing construction of facilities, some identified for national security-related information technology tenants, onits 150-acre Discovery District.